 What is an ELD?

 An Electronic Logging Device, better known as an ELD, also records a driver’s Hours of Service.
-Unlike an AOBRD, however, FMCSA-compliant ELDs meet the mandate requirements.
-(Note: It’s a good idea to check the list of FMCSA-compliant ELDs.)
+Unlike an AOBRD, however, FMCSA-registered ELDs meet the mandate requirements.
+(Note: It’s a good idea to check the list of FMCSA-registered ELDs.)

 How ELDs help modernize the trucking industry